Successful leaders know where the gap is in effective communication. A gap between the real data and your interpretation of that information.

-After the normal antics at reception including having my photo taken, I was asked to go up the escalators and wait in the pantry.
+I had my photo taken as part of the normal reception antics and was asked to go up the escalators and wait in the pantry.
 Seriously?
-The pantry.
-To my disappointment the pantry wasn’t an actual pantry.
+The pantry, and to my disappointment the pantry isn’t an actual pantry.
 I am in a global firm in the City.

 I was struck by the amount of people in this “communal kitchen” area.
 People communicating.
 People were discussing deals, talking about people development, financial planning and just general chit-chat.
 It was a mini-village square (albeit very modern with glass and fancy things (called chairs) to sit on).

 People were communicating.
 Talking.
 I wondered, whilst waiting to see my client, why do we misinterpret things?
 Why is it we can claim to be the most effective communicants, and yet we misunderstand?
 We say the wrong thing.
 We hear the wrong thing?
 Even though we nod in agreement or understanding – there was a lot of nodding and smiles in the pantry.